 Connecting Philadelphia to the world.

 The World Affairs Council of Philadelphia is a non-partisan, international affairs nonprofit with 75 years of expertise in connecting Philadelphia to the world.
-Through authentic people-to-people diplomacy and exchange of ideas, the Council advances Philadelphia’s understanding of the world by creating the next generation of global citizens and furthering Philadelphia’s position as an international hub for business, education, culture, and sub-national diplomacy.
-The Council curates speaker programs, professional development, youth education, and public diplomacy.
-The Council hosts international exchange visitors and travels the world reaching more than 125 countries annually.
+Through authentic people-to-people diplomacy and exchange of ideas, World Affairs advances Philadelphia’s understanding of the world by creating the next generation of global citizens and furthering Philadelphia’s position as an international hub for business, education, culture, and sub-national diplomacy.
+World Affairs curates speaker programs, professional development, youth education, and public diplomacy.
+World Affairs hosts international exchange visitors and travels the world reaching more than 125 countries annually.

 Get involved with the World Affairs Council of Philadelphia